How to Create a Sustainable Brand that Sticks to Its Roots

-There are many reasons why people don’t put themselves out there and make their values and brand known.
+There are many reasons why people don’t put themselves out there and make their values and brands known.
 For some people, it’s because they don’t understand the importance of branding and marketing.
 That’s why they don’t know how to market their products effectively.

 They can’t put their values across because they don’t have them.
-So, when you do put yourself out there, make sure you make it easy for others to remember what you stand for.
+So, when you put yourself out there, make sure you make it easy for others to remember what you stand for.

 You can make your brand values very clear, memorable, and consistent by using the following tactics: